Strictly viewers share concern for Katya Jones after Lewis Cope exit

 The pair found themselves in the dance-off against West End star Amber Davies and her professional partner, Nikita Kuzmin, who secured a place in the semi-finals.

-Cope’s elimination came just a week after he had topped the leaderboard and triumphed in the series’ first Instant Dance challenge.
-He was also the first star to get a perfect score of 40 earlier this series.
+Cope’s elimination came just a week after he topped the leaderboard and triumphed in the series’ first Instant Dance challenge.
+He was also the first star to get a perfect score of 40 earlier in the series.

 Speaking on It Takes Two, Cope reflected on his journey, stating: “We’re just trying to focus on the positives, really.
 It’s been an amazing 11 weeks, and of course, it hurts, and it’ll take a bit of time to get over, but I’m really proud of what we’ve done.